The Hungarian Horntail

 -J.K.
 Rowling, Harry Potter and the Goblet of Fire

-Designing the Hungarian Horntail for the film adaptation of Goblet of Fire proved to be an arduous challenge: given the long tradition of dragon depictions in both films and general media, the creature designers focused on what not to do in order to distinguish the Horntail (as well as the other First Task dragons) from previous dragon designs.
+Designing the Hungarian Horntail for the film adaptation of Goblet of Fire proved to be a challenge: given the long tradition of dragon depictions in both films and general media, the creature designers focused on what not to do in order to distinguish the Horntail (as well as the other First Task dragons) from previous dragon designs.
 The creature effects team set out to portray a spectacular and surprising creature.

 “The biggest challenge is to make them not look like what anyone else has done,” said Nick Dudman.
 “So when you’re doing dragons, werewolves, anything that’s iconic you hit a problem because a lot of the good ideas have already been done, so you have to find a different angle.”
 Several concept artists — including Wayne Barlowe, Adam Brockbank, and Paul Catling — sketched most diverse iterations of the character.
 Early concepts included bird-like and shark-like variations.